 - Angostura bitters - add a few drops on top of the foam.

 See my summer variation of a classic gin fizz in this Strawberry Elderflower Gin Fizz!

-- Cocktail shaker - I love this hybrid cocktail shaker because I have no more freezing hands or leaks!
+- Cocktail shaker - I love this hybrid cocktail shaker because I no longer have freezing hands or leaks!
 The jigger is in the cap.

-- Cocktail glasses such as coupe glasses or martini glasses, or old-fashioned glasses.
+- Cocktail glasses such as coupe glasses, martini glasses, or old-fashioned glasses.